Last Updated on January 31, 2022 by Grow with Bovees

 In order to be effective, however, organic fertilizers need soil microorganisms to be present.
 For this, sufficient moisture levels and temperatures higher than 50 degrees Fahrenheit are required.

+The benefits of compost are easy to harness.
 Simply gather natural ingredients such as grass clippings, kitchen waste (such as vegetable scraps), yard trimmings, dried leaves and shredded newspaper.
 Layer each ingredient in a pile or compost bin together with some soil, and keep it moist by watering regularly.
 Over time, with regular turning and the presence of water, the heap will start to decay and become mature.
 It should be ready to use within 30 days to 3 months.

 To speed up the decomposition process, simply turn the compost pile to keep it aerated.

-Chemical Fertilizer/Artificial fertilizers
+Chemical Fertilizer/Artificial Fertilizers

 The chemical components found in synthetic fertilizers are chemical nutrients that are made through a chemical manufacturing process.
 They are in a much purer form, which makes them quite pricey coming at an extra cost.

-Chemical fertilizers are typically water-soluble.
+Chemical plant fertilizers are typically water-soluble.
 Before adding them to plants, they are often diluted with water after which they are poured into the plants soil at the same time as plant irrigation.
 This helps the nutrients to be absorbed by the plant immediately.

 Chemical fertilizer is made from liquid ammonia, which is relatively cheap to produce.
 This has had a great impact on agriculture, increasing production from farms while decreasing farm labor.
 This, however, did not come without a price.